citizens-guide-open-data/citizens-guide-open-data.github.io/guide/references.md

 Open Source Software?"
 AskUbuntu.
 <https://askubuntu.com/questions/78958/is-there-a-difference-between-free-software-and-open-source-software/79316>

+Kelling, S. 2012.
+Using bioinformatics in citizen science. *Citizen Science: Public Participation in Environmental Research*.
+JL Dickinson and R. Bonney.
+Ithaca, Comstock, 58-68.

 Kitchin, Rob.
 2014. *The Data Revolution: Big Data, Open Data, Data Infrastructures & Their Consequences*.
 Sage.

+Lakshminarayanan, S. 2007.
+Using citizens to do science versus citizens as scientists. *Ecology and Society*, 12(2).

 Le Dantec, Christopher A, and Carl DiSalvo.
 2013.
 "Infrastructuring and the Formation of Publics in Participatory Design." *Social Studies of